parkergauthier/Data-Mining-HW4/code/build.md

 purchased and they will be connected by the other items purchased with them.
-The size of the nodes will correspond with its degree (in other words, the number of other goods purchased with it) and the color of the nodes will be by the modularity class showing the associations.
-We can see that whole milk and other vegetables have the greatest number of connections.
-Furthermore, there are some distinct groups of similar items.
+The size of the nodes will correspond with its degree (in other words, the number of other goods purchased with it) and the color of the nodes will be by the modularity class showing the associations:

 ![](build_files/figure-markdown_strict/grocery_network.png)

+Ultimately, we can
+see that whole milk and other vegetables have the greatest number of connections.
+Furthermore, there are some distinct groups of items.
+We could infer that these groups are common baskets of goods that people purchase to make particular recipes.